-Formerly known as the “Child Development Center,” the Early Childhood Education Lab School consists of two sites.
+Formerly known as the “Child Development Center,” the Early Childhood Education Lab School (ECE-LS) consists of two sites.
 The San Marcos Early Childhood Education Lab School is licensed for 100 children, ages 18 months through Kindergarten.
 The Escondido Early Childhood Education Lab School is licensed for 44 children, ages 3-5 years.
 Services are available to children of Palomar College Students, Faculty, and Staff, and to children of Community Parents.
 All interested families, please fill out the appropriate Wait List Application form.

-Subsidized services are provided to the children of Palomar College Students, and to the children of any family within the community, who qualify / meet the set forth by the State of California, based on family size and income.
+Subsidized services are provided to the children of Palomar College Students, and to the children of any family within the community, who qualify / meet the requirements set forth by the State of California, based on family size and income.

-We are excited to announce that we are now offering a Transitional Kindergarten / Kindergarten Program on the San Marcos Campus.
+We are excited to announce that we are now offering a Transitional Kindergarten Program on the San Marcos Campus.
 The focal point in curriculum and learning will continue to be play based, with a growing emphasis on Kindergarten Standards and objectives.

 Each teacher develops a balanced, developmentally appropriate and flexible program to meet the needs of children in his/her classroom.
 Our program follows the research findings of Jean Piaget and other noted Child Development experts.
 They state that children of this age need to be active in their learning environment, experiencing the world with all of their senses through “hands on” concrete experiences in order to assimilate the information.